Fishing’s more fun when you follow the rules.

 We encourage everyone to immediately report sightings of fishing violations by calling 828.497.4131.
 All anglers are subject to the Eastern Band of Cherokee Indians’ fishing laws and regulations, so please help to keep Cherokee a great fishing environment for everyone.

-When will the fishing season open in 2021?
+When will the fishing season open?

-This year, Cherokee’s catch-and-keep Enterprise Waters open on Saturday, March 27, and will be closed to everyone two weeks prior to that date.
+General fishing enterprise waters opening day is always the last Saturday in March, and will be closed to everyone two weeks prior to that date.
 Cherokee’s Annual Opening Day Fishing Tournament is held during this weekend—two days of fishing fun and competition.

 Currently, the EBCI Natural Resources Department plans to host a variety of special events and tournaments throughout the year.
 Those plans include several tagged tournaments, with individual cash prizes ranging from $25 all the way up to $5,000.
 There are also plans for fly-fishing events, events for kids, and more.
 Please check the Events page for full schedules, news, and details as they become available.
+Additionally, information may be found at https://visitcherokeenc.com/#home.
+Visit us on our fishcherokee Facebook page for more frequent updates and news.

 What about fish stocking?
 When does that happen?